top of page

 In spite of the top google results for “service animal”, there is no such thing as a legitimate service dog registry in the US.
 Every business offering “certification” is perpetuating a false assumption that either enables non-disabled people to claim their untrained dogs are service animals OR disproportionately scams disabled folks into paying for an unessecary service.
 PLEASE DO NOT ASK FOR CERTIFICATION

-Valid Reasons for Denial of Access
+Valid Reasons for

 If the dog's presence would